datoviz/datoviz/docs/user/visuals.md

 # Visuals

-The **visual** is the most important abstraction in Visky.
+The **visual** is the most important abstraction in Datoviz.
 It abstracts away the internal details related to GPU rendering and proposes a user-friendly interface to set up visual elements.

 Adding a new visual to a panel involves the following steps: